Did you know that Chattanooga is also known as the Scenic City?

 Either way, test your local knowledge with these 15 interesting facts.

 1. We’ll start with an easy one.
-The world famous MoonPie was created at the Chattanooga Bakery in 1917.
+The world-famous MoonPie was created at the Chattanooga Bakery in 1917.
 They were perfect for coal miners because they were filling, only cost five cents, and fit in a lunch pail.
 By 1929, hundreds were being boxed every day.

 2. Tow trucks were first created in Chattanooga in the 1910s.
 A garage worker named Ernest Holmes Sr. was inspired to create the wrecker + lifting jib after he needed the help of six men to pull a car from a creek.

-3. In 1899, two Chattanooga lawyers — Benjamin F. Thomas + Joseph B. Whitehead — bought Coca-Cola bottling rights for $1.
+3. In 1899, two Chattanooga lawyers — Benjamin F. Thomas + Joseph B. Whitehead — bought Coca-Cola bottling rights for just $1.
 They opened the first Coca-Cola bottling company right here in town, at 17 Market St.

 4. The first patented mini golf course was created in Chattanooga in 1927 by Garnet Carter, a true fore-father.
-Carter was an inventor and the founder of Rock City Gardens.
+Carter was also an inventor and the founder of Rock City Gardens.

 5. The Lookout Mountain Incline Railway is one of the steepest passenger railway lines in the world with a 72.7% grade.